 A proxy can either vote on your behalf at your polling station or by post.

 You can only apply for a proxy vote under certain circumstances, including:

 - Not being able to vote in person because of work or military service

-Download a proxy voting form from the government website
+- Download and complete a proxy vote application form (PDF) via the gov uk website

 The completed proxy forms can be printed out and returned to Electoral Services by post, or an image of the signed form can be emailed to email@example.com.